 26.1.4.4 Information Required from Scheduling Coordinators

 Scheduling Coordinators for Wheeling Out or Wheeling Through transactions to a Bulk Supply Point, or other point of interconnection between the CAISO Controlled Grid and the transmission system of a Non-Participating TO, that are located within the CAISO Balancing Authority Area, shall provide the CAISO, by eight (8) Business Days after the Trading Day (T+8B), details of such transactions (other than transactions submitted as Self-Schedules pursuant to Existing Contracts) sorted by Bulk Supply Point or point of interconnection for each Settlement Period (including kWh for each transaction).
 The CAISO shall use such information, which may be subject to review by the CAISO, to settle Wheeling Access Charges and payments.
 The CAISO shall publish a list of the Bulk Supply Points or interconnection points to which this Section 26.1.4.4 applies together with details of the electronic form and procedure to be used by Scheduling Coordinators to submit the required information on the CAISO Website.

+26.1.4.5 Wheeling Through Priorities

+Scheduling Coordinators for customers with a monthly or daily Wheeling Through Priority awarded under Section 23 will pay the applicable Wheeling Access Charge, as set forth in the Business Practice Manual, based on the MW amount and total hours of the priority for the applicable period.
+For example, a Scheduling Coordinator with a monthly Wheeling Through Priority based on a (six) 6-day-by-sixteen (16)-hours power supply contract would pay Wheeling Access Charges on a six (6)-day-by-sixteen (16)-hour basis for all applicable days during the entire month regardless of the Scheduling Coordinator’s actual scheduled Priority Wheeling Throughs during that period.
+A Scheduling Coordinator with a one-day Wheeling Through Priority based on an eight (8)-hour power supply contract would pay Wheeling Access Charges for eight (8) hours regardless of the Scheduling Coordinator’s actual scheduled Wheeling Throughs during that day.
+The CAISO will credit any monthly payment of Wheeling Access Charges by an OBAALSE for a monthly Wheeling Through Priority obtained under Section 23.4 toward the OBAALSE’s Wheeling Access Charge prepayment obligation under section 36.9.2.1 required to obtain OBAALSE CRRs under the allocation process in Section 36.
+The OBAALSE with a Wheeling Through Priority must prepay the difference in accordance with the applicable prepayment timeline.
+To the extent a Scheduling Coordinator with a Wheeling Through Priority schedules a Wheeling Through transaction in excess of its Wheeling Through Priority quantity or outside of the hours associated with its Wheeling Through Priority, such volumes are not covered by the Wheeling Through Priority and will be separately charged at the applicable Wheeling Access Charge based on the amount of scheduled energy delivered.
 26.1.5 Unbundled Retail Transmission Rates

 The Access Charge for unbundled retail transmission service provided to End-Users by a FERC-jurisdictional electric utility Participating TO shall be determined by the FERC and submitted to the CAISO for information only.
 For a Local Publicly Owned Electric Utility, retail transmission service rates shall be determined by the Local Regulatory Authority and submitted to the CAISO for information only.